alexforencich/xboot/README.md

                             XB_APP_TEMP_START

     Temporary Storage
+    32K

                             XB_APP_TEMP_END
                             0x00FFFF
     --------------------------------------------
                             0x010000
     XBoot
+    8K
                             0x011FFF
     --------------------------------------------

 To successfully use the firmware update API, the application must fit completely inside the application section.

-Updating is performed by writing the firmware one page at a time to the temporary storage section with `xboot_app_temp_write_page`, then calling `xboot_install_firmware` to schedule the firmware update, and finally calling `xboot_reset` to enter XBoot to reset the chip and actually install the firmware.
+Updating is performed by writing the firmware one page of `SPM_PAGESIZE` bytes at a time to the temporary storage section with `xboot_app_temp_write_page`, then calling `xboot_install_firmware` to schedule the firmware update, and finally calling `xboot_reset` to enter XBoot to reset the chip and actually install the firmware.

 When the firmware is not being updated, the temporary storage section can be used for storing application data.